-2. Responsibilities of the Designated Safeguarding Team (KCSIE 2019 pg 17/pg 92)

-The governing body of St Wilfrid's School will ensure an appropriate senior member of staff, from the school leadership team, is appointed to the role of designated safeguarding lead.
+2. Responsibilities of the Designated Safeguarding Team (KCSIE 2020 pg 17/pg 97) The governing body of this school will ensure an appropriate senior member of staff, from the school leadership team, is appointed to the role of designated safeguarding lead.